"

 During times of abundant food supply the hedonic pathway will override the homeostatic pathway by increasing the desire to eat palatable foods.
 Today’s food environment supports this physiological overeating by providing ubiquitous and abundant amounts of very tasty food.

-In the past long gone most people were exposed to food only during meal times when they actively sought out food.
-Today our environment impacts our eating behavior.
+In a past long gone, most people were exposed to food only during meal times when they actively sought out food.
+Today, our environment impacts our eating behavior.
 External cues such as the constant presence of food or food advertising trigger more and frequent eating.
-Food availability, geographic and economic, determines what food we eat.
+Food availability, geographic and economic factors determine what food we eat.
 Many social interactions are connected to food.
 Nutritional and non-nutritional factors such as food composition, meal size, plate or serving sizes alter our eating behavior.
 For example people eat more when served a larger portion.

 This said, we all react differently to the food environment.
 Eating behavior develops during childhood and early adulthood based on our food and eating experience which is determined by our social environment, cultural experience and education.